How to Use a Power Trowel

+Want to know how to use a power trowel?
 Even as a small tool, trowel comes to mind when we need to smoothen some surface by spreading the construction material.
-But power trowel means the trowel used for spreading the construction material in order to smoothen the surface is the heavier machinery that uses electrical and mechanical power to achieve at the desired outcome.
+But power trowel means the trowel used for spreading the construction material in order to smoothen the surface is the heavier machinery that uses electrical and mechanical power to achieve the desired outcome.
 More power is needed while working with concrete.
 Concrete is a hard material to work upon and more power is needed to smoothen the surfaces made of concrete.
 Imparting smooth finish to the concrete slabs is where the use of a power trowel comes in light.

 On the basis of the controlling methods, power trolls are broadly classified into two types.
 These are: